sensu/sensu-docs-legacy/0.12/keepalives.md

 ---
-version: '0.12'
+version: "0.12"
-category: Configuration
+category: "Configuration"
-title: Keepalives
+title: "Keepalives"
 ---

 # Keepalive Checks

 ## What are keepalive checks?

 Keepalive checks are integrated checks that monitor the communication between Sensu clients and the Sensu server.